Iroise

 Geology

 The Iroise region's seafloor reveals ancient Precambrian and Paleozoic crystalline rocks including granite and gneiss, exposed by powerful tidal currents that sweep away sediment.
-Deep channels between the islands reach depths exceeding 80 meters, carved by tidal forces channeled between rocky headlands.
+Deep channels between the islands reach depths exceeding 80 metres, carved by tidal forces channeled between rocky headlands.
 The islands themselves are remnants of the coastal plateau partially submerged during post-glacial sea level rise.
 Boulder fields and gravel deposits on the seafloor reflect the extreme energy of tidal currents that prevent fine sediment accumulation.
 Submarine caves and overhangs in the rocky reefs provide shelter for marine life.

 Climate And Weather

-The park experiences an extreme oceanic climate with powerful Atlantic storms, particularly during autumn and winter when wave heights frequently exceed 10 meters.
+The park experiences an extreme oceanic climate with powerful Atlantic storms, particularly during autumn and winter when wave heights frequently exceed 10 metres.
 Sea surface temperatures remain relatively stable due to strong tidal mixing, ranging from approximately 9 degrees in winter to 16 degrees in summer.
 Tidal currents in the narrow passages between islands can exceed 8 knots, creating some of the most powerful tidal streams in European waters.
 Fog and low visibility are frequent, particularly in spring and early summer.
 Wind speeds on exposed islands regularly exceed gale force during winter months.

 Human History

 The Iroise islands have been inhabited since Neolithic times, with fishing, seaweed harvesting, and sheep farming sustaining isolated communities for millennia.
 The treacherous waters earned a fearsome maritime reputation, with thousands of documented shipwrecks along the coast and around the islands.
 Lighthouses built from the 18th century onward attempted to reduce maritime disasters in the approaches to Brest.
 The kelp harvesting industry supported coastal populations for centuries, with processed seaweed providing iodine, soda ash, and agricultural fertilizer.
-Military installations during both world wars utilized the islands strategic position.
+Military installations during both world wars utilized the islands' strategic position.

 Park History